 Winter here lasts for 8 - 9 months, polar night lasts from November to February.
 Winter is very cold - -35 - -40 °C is common - and try to imagine that it comes together with wind speeds up to 50 metres per second!
 In flatter areas the snow is approximately 0.4 - 0.6 metres thick, while in ravines it can be even 10 metres thick.
 Snow in most parts disappears in the middle of June but in late September - early October winter starts again.

 On the other hand - the short summer often is generous, although rainy.
 Polar day lasts more than a month from late June to early August.
-Medium temperature in July is 12 °C, but frequently it reaches 30 °C.
+Average temperature in July is 12 °C, but frequently it reaches 30 °C.

 Only the upper 0.3 - 2 metres of the soil thaw during the summer.
 Under the forest there is some 200 metres deep layer of permafrost which is -10 - -15 °C cold (2).
 Nonetheless investigations have shown that biological productivity of the soil here is very high.

 Forest of Ary-Mas has developed on sandy ground, on upper terraces of the large river Novaya.
 It is crossed by a stream - Bogatirj-Jurjah.
 Riverbed of Novaya is actively shaped and recently in the sandy sediments there were exposed remains of a settlement from the 18th century.

 Region around Ary-Mas has been inhabited by several people including Nganasans (more ancient), Evenks and Dolgans (more recent) and now - Russians.
 Name "Ary-Mas" from Dolgan language could be translated as "forest island".